YN-Zheng/ScreenChanger/README.md

-# Waterfall
+# ScreenChanger
-some codes for exercise
-2019/8/19 update--screen changer
+##2019/8/19 update--screen changer
-  input the paragraph file path
+- input the paragraph file path
-  click to change the screenpaper for windows system.
+- click to change the screenpaper for windows system.